Sonia-corporation/stale/README.md

 [![](https://tokei.rs/b1/github/sonia-corporation/stale?category=comments&style=flat-square)](https://github.com/sonia-corporation/stale)
 [![](https://tokei.rs/b1/github/sonia-corporation/stale?category=blanks&style=flat-square)](https://github.com/sonia-corporation/stale)

+⚠️ This is a work in progress that is focused for now to deliver a nice experience to handle your issues.
+Pull Requests handling will come later, once everything is stable for the issues handling.
+If you have any suggestion, bugfix to report, specific feature-request or just want to help, you are welcome!

 ## Default configuration

 After 30 days without any update on the issue, add a label on the issue to indicate that it is stale (coming from `issue-stale-label`).